-Land Use Description Current - General Site is located in a sparsely populated, rural area.
-Major gas utility and transportation corridor, BNSF Railroad (railroad-owned land), and Interstate 40 (I-40) (California Department of Transportation-owned land) are located within the site.
-Current - TCS TCS in an active operation and occupies approximately 15 acres of a 65-acre parcel of PG&E-owned land.
-The surrounding area includes land owned and/or managed by a number of government agencies, including USBLM, USBOR, USFWS, and San Bernardino County.
-USBLM-managed lands within the area are owned by USBLM, San Bernardino County, and USBOR and are considered public; however, public use is not encouraged, as the Topock Maze, a culturally significant area for several Native American tribes, is located here.
-Current - Tribes The Tribes indicated in a memorandum (FMIT 2012) and a letter (FMIT 2013) tribal use of the land in the area of the site including the Topock Maze is limite Group Activities several times a year for prayer and reflection; Tribal Education for students and young people to visit the area to learn about its importance as significance; and Tribal Member Individual Visits to the Mojave Valley on a reginfrequent basis for quiet time and reflection as part of religious practice and cohomage to the area and to honor their ancestors.
-Current - Residential and Recreational Nearest residents are located 2,000 feet away across the river in Topock, Arizona, a seasonal community of about 20 (mostly retired senior citizens) in a small mobile home park near the Topock 66 Marina.
-Few permanently occupied homes are located on the southern side of I-40, along the shoreline between the pipeline bridge and the I-40.
-Moabi Regional Park is a recreational facility operated by the San Bernardino County Department of Parks and Recreation, which is located on land leased from USBLM.
+Land Use Description Site is located in a sparsely populated, rural area.
+Current - General Major gas utility and transportation corridor, BNSF Railroad (railroad-owned land), and Interstate 40 (I-40) (California Department of Transportation-owned land) are located within the site.
+TCS in an active operation and occupies approximately 15 acres of a 65-acre parcel of PG&amp;E-owned land.
+Current - The surrounding area includes land owned and/or managed by a number of government agencies, including USBLM, USBOR, USFWS, and San Bernardino County.
+TCS USBLM-managed lands within the area are owned by USBLM, San Bernardino County, and USBOR and are considered public; however, public use is not encouraged, as the Topock Maze, a culturally significant area for several Native American tribes, is located here.
+Current - Tribes • The Tribes indicated in a memorandum (FMIT 2012) and a letter (FMIT 2013) that the tribal use of the land in the area of the site including the Topock Maze is limited to: Tribal Group Activities several times a year for prayer and reflection; Tribal Education Activities for students and young people to visit the area to learn about its importance and spiritual significance; and Tribal Member Individual Visits to the Mojave Valley on a regular but infrequent basis for quiet time and reflection as part of religious practice and culture, to pay homage to the area and to honor their ancestors.
+Current - Nearest residents are located 2,000 feet away across the river in Topock, Arizona, a seasonal community of about 20 (mostly retired senior citizens) in a small mobile home park near the Topock 66 Marina.
+Residential and Few permanently occupied homes are located on the southern side of I-40, along the shoreline between the pipeline bridge and the I-40.
+Recreational Moabi Regional Park is a recreational facility operated by the San Bernardino County Department of Parks and Recreation, which is located on land leased from USBLM.
 As a regional park, it has no permanent full-time residents.
-Future PG&E plans to continue owning and operating the TCS and associated property as an industrial operation for the foreseeable future.
+PG&E plans to continue owning and operating the TCS and associated property as an industrial operation for the foreseeable future.
 The railroad and highway will also continue in their current use for the foreseeable future.
 Accordingly, the reasonably anticipated future use of these areas is the same as their current use, industrial operations.
-The primary conservation mission of USFWS, as it applies to the HNWR, limits human use of HNWR property.
+Future The primary conservation mission of USFWS, as it applies to the HNWR, limits human use of HNWR property.
 Therefore, in the future, human use of HNWR property will continue to be restricted to recreational uses.
 Similarly, future use of the USBLM-owned land at the site is likely to remain recreational.
 Nonetheless, as recommended by DOI, future uses of the USBLM-owned property could include seasonal residential use and year-round residential use for San Bernardino County staff at Park Moabi, and recreational (such as camping) use on the floodplain.
 Although future residential use of the USBLM land is unlikely, DOI has specifically requested an evaluation of future residential use on USBLM property.